This article has been updated from a previous version.

 Know the mortgage rules in your province

-Because alternative lenders are not subject to the same regulations as banks and credit unions, they can charge unconventional fees — some of which may turn out to be illegal.
+Since private lenders are not subject to the same regulations as banks and credit unions, they can charge unconventional fees — some of which may turn out to be illegal.

 In Ontario, for instance, it’s illegal for any mortgage brokerage to charge you an upfront fee if your mortgage amounts to $400,000 or less.
-Check the provincial regulations in your own province to find out whether advance fees are legal or not.
+Check the provincial regulations in your province to find out whether advance fees are legal or not.

 About the author